Abdul-WriteCodes/Abdul-WriteCodes/README.md

 # 🫧 Expertise

-I design and engineer **scalable, production-grade AI systems** powered by traditional machine learning models and modern large language models.
+I design and develop **scalable, production-grade AI systems** powered by traditional machine learning models and modern large language models.

 My work sits at the intersection of: